Bobby Byrd: Legacy

 In the Famous Flames' Rock & Roll Hall of Fame page, Byrd is regarded as "one of the more important auxiliary figures in the career of a major artist in music history."

 In October 2004, Byrd's songs "I Know You Got Soul" and "Hot Pants" were featured on the Grand Theft Auto: San Andreas soundtrack, playing on fictional radio station Master Sounds 98.3.
-In September 2005 his song "Try It Again" appeared on the soundtrack of Indigo Prophecy.
+In September 2005, his song "Try It Again" appeared on the soundtrack of Indigo Prophecy.

-Byrd was portrayed by actor Nelsan Ellis in the 2014 James Brown bio film Get on Up.
+Byrd was portrayed by actor Nelsan Ellis in the 2014 James Brown biopic Get on Up.